How to Add Google Analytics to WordPress (Step-by-Step Guide)

 ExactMetrics will then offer some recommended settings based on the website type you selected earlier.

 For instance, it will enable Events Tracking and Enhanced Link Attribution by default.
-And the plugin will automatically track some file type downloads by default.
-But you can add more file extensions for tracking.
+By default, the plugin will also track common file type downloads.

 complete-the-setup-wizard